Víctor Martínez (baseball): 2009

-On June 19, 2009, Victor hit his 100th career home run against Rich Harden of the Chicago Cubs.
-On July 5, Martínez was selected for the third time to represent Cleveland in the 2009 All Star Game.
-On July 31, 2009, Martínez was traded to the Boston Red Sox for Justin Masterson, Nick Hagadone, and Bryan Price.
+On June 19, 2009, Martínez hit his 100th career home run against Rich Harden of the Chicago Cubs.
+On July 5, he was selected to represent Cleveland in the 2009 All-Star Game, his third career selection.
+In 99 games before being traded, Martínez batted .284 with 15 home runs and 67 RBI.
 His departure from the Indians created a public relations problem for the ballclub.
 The team had scheduled two separate Martínez-related promotional giveaways (bobbleheads on August 1, chest protector backpacks five days later) for dates subsequent to the transaction.
 Despite the trade, both promotions went off as planned.

 Boston Red Sox (2009–2010)

 2009

-After joining the Red Sox in mid-2009, Martínez played both first base and catcher, splitting time behind the plate with Red Sox captain Jason Varitek.
-His combined totals for the 2009 season (with Cleveland and Boston) included a .303 batting average, 23 home runs, and 108 RBI.
+On July 31, 2009, Martínez was traded to the Boston Red Sox for Justin Masterson, Nick Hagadone, and Bryan Price.
+Martínez made his debut with the Red Sox on August 1, starting at first base and finishing the game 1-for-5 with an RBI single in Boston's 4–0 win over the Baltimore Orioles.
+In his second game on August 2, he recorded five hits and 4 RBI in an 18–10 rout of the Orioles.
+After joining the Red Sox, Martínez played both first base and catcher, splitting time behind the plate with Red Sox captain Jason Varitek.
+His combined totals for the 2009 season (with Cleveland and Boston) included a .303 batting average, 23 home runs, and 108 RBI in 155 games.
 He also established a career high in walks, with 75.
+In the 2009 American League Division Series, Martínez hit just .182 with 2 RBI as the Red Sox were swept by the Angels.
 Following the season, the Red Sox exercised his 2010 option for $7.1 million.

 2010

-On June 28, 2010, Martínez suffered a fractured left thumb, and was placed on the 15-day DL.
-He was limited to 127 games, finishing the 2010 season with a .302 batting average, 20 home runs, and 79 runs batted in.
+On June 27, 2010 against the San Francisco Giants, Martínez suffered a fractured left thumb, and was placed on the 15-day disabled list.
+He was activated on July 26, and was placed back into the starting lineup for Boston's game against the Angels that night, hitting an RBI single in his first at-bat.
+He was limited to 127 games, finishing the 2010 season with a .302 batting average, 20 home runs, and 79 RBI.
+He was also named to his fourth career All-Star Game.